 The 60+ best Labor Day sales at Walmart — starting at just $10

-Labor Day weekend is here!
-And while the unofficial departure of summer is bittersweet, we've got something that'll cheer you up: a slew of swoon-worthy deals from Walmart.
-The mega-retailer did not disappoint when it comes to its holiday-sales rollout, bestowing deep discounts on everything from a Dyson stick vacuum ($140 off!) to a 58-inch smart TV (under $300).
+The grand irony of Labor Day, of course, is that you're meant to spend it doing anything but working.
+Apparently, though, Walmart didn't get the memo, because they've done some serious toiling to mount a bodacious bargain blowout this holiday weekend, bestowing deep discounts on everything from a Dyson stick vacuum ($140 off!) to a 58-inch smart TV (under $300).
 Plus, there's an eight-piece cookware set for just $60 and lots, lots more.
 Much like the summer we're bidding adieu to, these deals won't last forever, so grab your (virtual) cart and let's get to it!
 Walmart's Labor Day sale is your time to stock up on everything you need for fall, with deals starting as low as $10.
 Oh, and for even more savings, be sure to check out our roundup of the 120+ best Labor Day sales.

 The best Labor Day sales at Walmart: